Raise $50 million Dollars For Your Company, Business or Startup

 For several reasons, however, not all investors like over the counter markets.
-As mentioned above, one solution is a listing in Canada on one of the approved stock exchanges such as the CSE – Canadian Securities Exchange - “The Exchange for Entrepreneurs”.
+As mentioned above, one solution is a listing in Canada on one of the approved stock exchanges such as the NEO Exchange or the CSE – Canadian Securities Exchange.
 Canada has just under 4,000 stock exchange listed public companies with a population of only 35 million people, while the US with ten times the population has just over 6,000 public companies – and that includes companies quoted on the OTC markets.
 This shows that Canada is one of the largest small cap company markets in the world with clear rules and a strong but fair regulatory regime.
-In addition, as a fully recognized offshore market by the Securities and Exchange Commission, a public listing on the CSE facilitates a fast and easy quotation on the OTCQX/QB AND the Frankfurt exchange in Germany and thus opening up the security to millions more investors in North America and Europe.
+In addition, as a fully recognized offshore markets by the Securities and Exchange Commission, a public listing on the NEO or CSE facilitates a fast and easy quotation on the OTCQX/QB AND the Frankfurt exchange in Germany and thus opening up the security to millions more investors in North America and Europe.

 Having a liquid trading market for your securities before, during and after your Regulation A+ offering will attract more investors who need to know their exit strategy – and, if possible, precisely what and when that liquidity event may be.
 One of the problems faced by VC’s, Angel Groups and crowdfunding investors is that they have invested in numerous companies often with very few exits.
 The tide is changing to the point that investors want to see a solid, realistic liquidity event to support the exit strategy.

-With a Regulation A+ offering and a listing on CSE companies can provide investors with a very cost-effective market for them to trade their shares, and at the same time providing the company and the marketplace with a true value of the corporation.
+With a Regulation A+ offering and a listing, on either the NEO Exchange or CSE, companies can provide investors with a very cost-effective market for them to trade their shares, and at the same time providing the company and the marketplace with a true value of the corporation.